PranjalKushwaha/Un-Clear/README.md

 Simple python programs for image manipulation using OpenCV
 ## Week 2 : Digit Recognizer tensorflow model
 Handwritten digit classifier achieving 97.1% accuracy in a [contest](https://www.kaggle.com/c/digit-recognizer)
-## Week 3 : Sketch Colourisation GAN
+## Week 3 : Sketch Colourization GAN
 GAN using the U-net model as the generator for coloring anime sketch images.
 ## Week 4 : Image Upscaling model based on ESRGAN using tensorflow
 The final goal of the project.
 This program implements the [ESRGAN](https://arxiv.org/abs/1809.00219) model for image upscaling.